 “The atmosphere is a lot of fun,” said Faith Gingrich-Goetz, Certified Legal Intern, Secretary of SBA and event co-organizer.
 “Every year it has been pretty jam packed; it's a good mix of law students, law professors, and staff at different tables.”

-Over 160 members of the UK Law Community came out to answer questions covering various categories, which included: Legal TV Shows, Kentucky History, Famous Kentuckians, Supreme Court Fun Facts, Fictional Lawyers, Pictionary (Identify snapshots of real and fictional lawyers), Law in Theatre, UK Sports, Kentucky Literature, Science, Legal Movies, and the final trivia question was Legally Blonde.
+More than 160 members of the UK Law Community came out to answer questions covering various categories, which included: Legal TV Shows, Kentucky History, Famous Kentuckians, Supreme Court Fun Facts, Fictional Lawyers, Pictionary (Identify snapshots of real and fictional lawyers), Law in Theatre, UK Sports, Kentucky Literature, Science, and Legal Movies.
 The teams of five can only have one UK Law faculty or staff member.

-This year, Trivia Night raised $ 1,232, with all proceeds going to the Legal Clinic.
+This year, Trivia Night raised $1,232, with all proceeds going to the Legal Clinic.
 The funds help cover general expenses, such as filling fees, and provide Thanksgiving meals for clients and their families.
 The clients served by the Clinic are people who cannot afford legal services.
-The Legal Clinic handles various civil matters fro the indigent clients, such as adoptions, name changes, divorces, wills, trusts, contracts, and landlord/tenant matters.
+The Legal Clinic handles various civil matters for indigent clients, such as adoptions, name changes, divorces, wills, trusts, contracts, and landlord/tenant matters.
 Professor Allison Connelly has directed the Legal Clinic since it opened in 1997.
 This year, Professor Connelly hosted Trivia Night for the first time.

 “My favorite moment was Professor Connelly hosting it this year because she has such an amazing energy and is really universally loved within the law school.
 It was a lot of fun having her take the lead,” said Gingrich-Goetz.